elasticio/elasticio.github.io/content/_guides/understanding-sample-errors.md

 ### White listing

 Another reason for the "Getaway Timeout" error is that third-party server can only accept connection from white-listed IP-addresses.
-Please contact support to get an IP-address.
+Please contact support to get the external IP addres of the platform so that you can white-list it on your side.